 Jim Daly and John Fuller are your hosts for this collection of the most popular Focus on the Family daily radio broadcasts of 2015.Buy Now

 Unashamed breaks the silence about the sins girls think they have to hide.
 With a touch of humor, author Jessie Minassian shares her own story of struggle and victory.Buy Now

 The teen dating landscape has changed from those of previous generations because of the inclusion of social media and texting and the influence of a young-adult hook-up culture that fast-forwards to casual sex.Read more

 Even if dating is years off, it's never too early to teach our children how to communicate and interact with members of the opposite sex.Read more

 Recent Focus on the Family Daily Broadcast EpisodesGo To Most Recent Episode

 Jessie MinassianView Bio

 Jessie Minassian is a public speaker and the author of several books for teen girls including Unashamed, Crushed and Respect.
 She is the "resident big sis" at a Q&A website for teen girls called Life, Love and God.
-Jessie and her husband reside in Denver and have two daughters.
+Jessie and her husband reside in California and have two daughters.